UnorthodoxThing/frontend-cool-features/loaders/README.md

 # Loaders

-A range of loaders style.
+A range of stylized loading page.

 > All you need is some transition and animation.

-To check the loading animation, throttle your internet connection in the developer tools located in your browser.
+To check the loading animation, throttle your internet connection in the developer tools located in your browser, OR comment out the JS script in html file and the 'loading effect' and 'boilerplate text' in the CSS file(s).

 Tab into 'network', and see throttling options.
 Reload page.

+### FAQ

-What's the optimal size for a loading page?
-200k.
+#### What's the optimal size for a loading page?

+**A:** 200k.

-What if I'm using an image?
-Use PNG-8 where possible.
+#### What if I'm using an image as a loading page?

+**A:** Use PNG-8 where possible.

 ### Recommended: